The Biblical Perspective of Jesus in Matthew 19

 A discussion of the issue of gender variance would, in Jesus’ day, have include the passages about marriage found in Deuteronomy 22 and 24, as well as the verse in Genesis 1:27.
 It states, “So God created man in his own image, in the image of God he created him; male and female he created them.”

 Again, this looks cut and dry.
-We are born as we are in the image of God; so don’t mess with His perfect creation.
+Some argue this scripture means that we are born as we are in the image of God; so don’t mess with His perfect creation.

 In ancient times your gender and your role in society was rigidly linked.
 Princes became Kings.
 Mothers taught daughters to be wives.
 Carpenters taught their sons the trade.
 And men and women were to marry, to procreate and raise children.
 It was assumed that if you were a man you would take a wife (at least one).

 It is difficult to know how often Jesus discussed this issue, or what its significance was in the community as a whole.
-This issue was, at least, important enough to make it into scripture and addressed in the teachings of Jesus.
+This issue was, at least, important enough to make it into the gospels and addressed in the teachings of Jesus.

 The Pharisees Set a Trap